Last updated 5th February 2020

 Find out how to improve the performance of your website.

-This use case will show you how to use one or more OVH solutions with external tools, and will describe the actions to be carried out in a specific context.
+This use case will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context.
 Please remember to adapt these actions to fit your situation.
 If you encounter any difficulties performing these actions, please contact a specialised service provider and/or discuss the issue with our community on https://community.ovh.com/en/.
-OVH cannot provide you with technical support in this regard.
+OVHcloud cannot provide you with technical support in this regard.

-- You must have an OVH Web Hosting plan.
+- an OVHcloud Web Hosting plan

 Step 1: Define the scope